 We visited Auschwitz Birkenau with 2 friends.
 One was Polish and one was German.
 They were both touched and sad for different reasons.
 Our Polish friend’s grandfather was imprisoned in Auschwitz, luckily he survived.

-He told us the story of his grandfather and remembered every time he spoke of the camp he would just cry.
+He told us his grandfather’s story and remembered that he would cry every time he spoke of the camp.
 He had never been to the camp, and we were honoured to be the ones he chose to share his experience with.

 Our German friend said this to me and I will never forget this, “My country did this for glory but only bought shame”.

-We walked the train platform that stretches for over a kilometre where the prisoners were unloaded from the trains.
+We walked the train platform that stretched for over a kilometre, where the prisoners were unloaded from the trains.
 At that point, all I could hear was the crunching of the compressed gravel underneath my feet.

-Our guide showed us the spot where people were most likely sorted into people worth keeping and the ones who weren’t.
-This was the bit where it completely hit home for me (Bec).
-Right there would have been the end for my family.
+Our guide showed us the spot where people were most likely sorted into those who were worth keeping and those who weren’t.
+This was the bit that completely hit home for me (Bec).
+Right, there would have been the end for my family.

 How many of them scrambled ideas in their heads to just give them a chance?
 As I looked at Mark I knew he was thinking the same thing.
 Near the end of the platform are the remains of the two gas chambers that were on-site there and a pond where they emptied the ashes.